nahmii-community/connect-nahmii-2/README.md

 # connect-nahmii-2

 A simple UX to connect to the Nahmii 2 testnet.
+A live version can be found [here](https://nahmii-community.github.io/connect-nahmii-2/).

 ## Developing